-News, and current affairs programmes may deal with any issue, cause, organisation or individual.
-People who work on these programmes should have no outside interests or commitments which could damage the BBC's reputation for impartiality, fairness and integrity.
+News and current affairs programmes may at any time deal with any issue, cause, organisation or individual.
+There must be no doubt over the impartiality of editorial teams.
+People who work on these programmes should have no outside interests or commitments which could damage the reputation of the BBC or damage the trust which must exist between the BBC and its audience over issues of impartiality, fairness and integrity.